Dusty Baker: San Francisco Giants (1988–1992)

 Baker was working as a stockbroker in 1987 when he received a call from Hank Aaron, Joe Morgan, and Frank Robinson to go to Dallas, Texas to try to get jobs for minority baseball players after they finished their playing careers, which came in the wake of controversial remarks by Dodgers general manager Al Campanis on April 6, 1987.
 (Note: Two months after the comments made by Campanis (and his subsequent firing), Major League Baseball appointed sociologist Harry Edwards as special adviser for racial affairs.
 Edwards contacted Campanis first about minority candidates who could make good managers.
 The first name Campanis listed was Baker.)
 While in Dallas trying to find jobs for players, Bob Kennedy, senior baseball operations executive for the San Francisco Giants, told Baker that Al Rosen, general manager of the Giants, asked to see Baker about a possible job.
 On the advice of his father, Baker, alongside his brother and daughter, set out to Lake Arrowhead to pray and seek guidance to decide whether he should see Rosen and possibly return to baseball.
 However, while checking into the hotel, Baker encountered Bob Lurie, owner of the Giants, which seemed a sign for Baker to take an opportunity, if offered.
 When Baker eventually met with Rosen, Rosen stated interest in having him serve as a first base coach, which differed from Baker stating interest in possibly being an assistant general manager because Rosen thought he would be better suited to manage on the field.
-Baker set out a goal to try and manage within five years or he would step down.
+Baker set out a goal to try to manage within five years or he would step down.
 Baker's coaching career started as a first base coach for the Giants in 1988, and then he spent the following four years (1989–1992) as the hitting coach.
 In 1992, he managed the Scottsdale Scorpions in the Arizona Fall League.